 Ambitious by nature, he was never torn by ambition, never tried to appear as something he was not.
 He stood for common sense, common decency.
 He spoke the common tongue.
 As much as any president since Lincoln, he brought to the highest office the language and values of the common American people.
 He held to the old guidelines: work hard, do your best, speak the truth, assume no airs, trust in God, have no fear.

 It is said that George W. Bush read about Truman and his presidency while in office.
 I now understand why.
 Both had massive foreign policy decisions thrust upon them early in office; both were war-time presidents; both showed enormous resolve in making difficult decisions in face of criticism; both left office with very low approval ratings.
 Of course there are differences.
 On domestic policy, they had little in common.
-Truman was a common man of Missouri; Bush was born to the silver spoon.
-And while history has vindicated Truman, I don’t think the same will happen to Bush 43.
+And Truman was a common man of Missouri; Bush was born to the silver spoon.
+And while history has vindicated Truman, the same won’t happen to Bush 43.

 - To Hopkins, he advised using either diplomatic language with Stalin or a baseball bat, whichever would work.